-Туре Current rules Proposed rules In-river dams Permitted, subject to assessment No change

-Protection for N/A No new or amended works permitted within

-wetlands or 3km upstream of a Ramsar wetland.

-No new or amended works permitted within

-wetlands indicated within the WSP

-Prescribed Wetlands Map unless there will

-be no more than minimal harm to the

-wetland concerned.

-This rule does not apply to replacement

-works.
+Type Current rules Proposed rules In-river dams Not permitted in third or higher order streams in this water source.
+Not permitted in third or higher order streams in this water source.
+An exemption for applications for town water supply purposes has been included Protection for wetlands N/A No new or amended works permitted within or 3km upstream of a Ramsar wetland.
+No new or amended works permitted within wetlands indicated on the WSP Prescribed Wetlands Map unless there will be no more than minimal harm to the wetland concerned.
+This rule does not apply to replacement works.